 - Mondays 10:00 to 13:00 (best day for bread, fruit and veg)

 - Tuesdays 10:00 to 12:30 (Post Office also open)

 - Fridays 10:00 to 13:00 (Post Office also open)

 Please wear a face covering and make sure you adhere to the social distancing guidelines and hygiene measures.

 If you need a food box delivered contact Brenda who can arrange a delivery.

-Donations are very welcome – a tin of soup, a tub of custard if that is all you can manage will be fantastic.
-Items can be dropped off in the blue barrel at front door of Kirkhill Community Centre.
+Donations of non-perishable food is very welcome – a tin of soup, a tub of custard if that is all you can manage will be fantastic.

 Hand Sanitiser Refill Station

 A hand sanitiser refill station is available in the community centre at the same time as the Community Cupboard is open.
 This is thanks to Dr Ross Jaffrey and the Safe Hands, Saves Lives project.
 It is available to anyone, just take along a bottle to fill.